vijayanant/fossick/content/posts/tech-debt.md

 ## Finally...

-Tech Debt is a metaphor that was initially used to explain to the management the need for code refactoring.
-This is not a development methodology or a design philosophy.
-It doesn't tell you how to design or write code.
-It doesn't tell you when to take debt.
-The metaphor is helpful in thinking about how to deal with design problems and how to communicate that thinking.
+Tech Debt is a metaphor initially used to explain the management need for code refactoring; it is not a development methodology or a design philosophy; it neither tell you how to design or write code nor does it tell you when to take debt.
+The debt metaphor helps us think about how to deal with design problems and how to communicate that thinking.